 Welcome to the Department of Family and Consumer Sciences (FCS)!
-The Department of Family and Consumer Sciences Student Handbook is intended to introduce family and consumer sciences majors to the academic, professional and scholarship program of the Department of Family and Consumer Sciences.
-In addition to becoming acquainted with this handbook, also carefully study the Eagle Student Handbook for student-related procedures and policies.
-The current Catalog is a great source for information concerning academic regulations and major requirements.
+The Department of sciences majors to the academic, professional and scholarship program of the Department of carefully study the Eagle Student Handbook for student-related procedures and policies.
+The current Carson-Newman University Undergraduate Catalog is a great source for information concerning academic regulations and major requirements.
 The FCS faculty welcomes suggestions for additional information or procedures that would provide students a clearer understanding of departmental functions, policies, and procedures.